gediminasurvila/react-danske/Readme.md

-This project was bootstrapped with React + GrapQL + REST
+This project was bootstrapped with React + GraphQL + REST API

 ## Installation